KxSystems/docs/docs/index.md

 ---
-title: Documentation for kdb+ and the q programming language from KX
+title: Developing with kdb+ and the q language
-description: Documentation, white papers and developer resources for kdb+ and the q programming language
+description: Documentation, white papers and developer resources for kdb+ and the q programming language from KX
 author: Stephen Taylor
 ---
 # Developing with kdb+ and the q language